-Each dot in the chart below was a member of the Senate in 1984.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Baker is shown as a purple triangle. (analysis methodology)
+Baker is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1984 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 1140 (98th): A bill for the relief of Patrick P. W. Tso, Ph.D.

 - S. 2776 (98th): A bill to continue the transition provisions of the Bankruptcy Act until June 27, 1984, and for other purposes.

 - S. 2570 (98th): A bill to continue the transition provisions of the Bankruptcy Act until May 26, 1984, and for other purposes.